Aubameyang isn’t undroppable for Arsenal – Arteta | Goal.com

 Since the commencement of the 2020-21 Premier League season, the 31-year-old has not scored from open play – with his penalty strike against Manchester United on November 1 his major contribution in his 888 minutes of action.

-Aubameyang has not travelled with the squad for Thursday’s Europa League dead-rubber clash versus Dundalk as the North Londoners have booked a place in the next round of the tournament.
+Aubameyang has not travelled with the squad for Thursday’s Europa League dead-rubber against Dundalk as the North Londoners have booked a place in the next round of the tournament.

 When asked if the former Borussia Dortmund man was undroppable in the Premier League, the Spaniard told club media: “No one is undroppable.
 At the end of the day, we have to find the right players to win football matches.